aladdinalizada/Portfolio-UI/README.md

 5. Maintenance: Keep your portfolio website up to date by regularly updating the projects, skills, and experience sections with your latest achievements and information.
 You can also periodically review the design and layout to ensure that it still meets your needs and reflects your personal brand.

 # Technologies Used

+> Portfolio UI is built using modern web technologies, including:

+HTML5: For creating the structure and content of the portfolio website.
+CSS3: For styling the portfolio website and customizing the visual elements.
+Font Awesome: For adding icons and symbols to the portfolio website.